-AT 144 Phase I Competencies in Athletic Training This entry-level course introduces the students to various competencies in athletic training.
-This course is designed as a laboratory for students with emphasis on policies, procedures, terminology, acute injury care, and contact hours.
+AT 144 Phase I Competencies in Athletic Training

+This entry-level course introduces Athletic Training Students to various competencies and proficiencies in athletic training.
+This course is designed as a laboratory for students to explore different polices & procedures, the use of equipment and supplies, terminology, physical fitness assessments, and basic care and prevention of injuries.
+In addition students will be required to obtain observation hours.
+Enrollment is reserved for athletic training majors or permission from instructor.
 1:0:1